 Since retiring from the Senate, Hart has been extensively involved in international law and business, as a strategic advisor to major U.S. corporations, and as a teacher, author and lecturer.
 He is chair of the Threat Reduction Advisory Council at the Department of Defense, was vice-chair of the Secretary of Homeland Security’s Advisory Council, chair of the American Security Project, and co-chair of the US-Russia Commission.
 Hart represented Colorado in the Senate from 1975-1987, playing a leadership role in major environmental and conservation legislation, military reform initiatives, new initiatives to advance the information revolution and new directions in foreign policy.

 Paulla Dove Jennings

 Niantic Narragansett Traditional Storyteller, Oral Historian and author

-ASSISTANT PROFESSOR OF GAME DEVELOPMENT AND SIMULATION, NEW ENGLAND INSTITUTE OF TECHNOLOGY
+ASSISTANT PROFESSOR OF GAME DEVELOPMENT AND SIMULATION AT NEW ENGLAND INSTITUTE OF TECHNOLOGY

-DJ describes himself as “an electronic storyteller,” expert in a contemporary story form.
-Above all, mine is a career marked by the enthusiastic infection of others to the craft of video, multimedia, animation and game development.
-In the future, I hope to expand the craft of serious games.
+Johnson describes himself as “an electronic storyteller,” expert in a contemporary story form.
+Above all, his is a career marked by the enthusiastic infection of others to the craft of video, multimedia, animation and game development.
+In the future, Johnson hopes to expand the craft of serious games.

 Radio news journalist, 630 AM and 99.7 FM WPRO